128technology/docs/docs/bcp_salt_pillars.md

 In this example the map files are formatted in YAML so the Salt state uses the `import_yaml` keyword to load the data.
 If the user chose to format their map files in JSON then the Salt state would use the `import_json` keyword instead.
 :::

 There is no need to manually sync the map file from the data directory on the Salt Master to the Salt Minions.
-Since the data files located at `/srv/salt/data` are placed within the Salt file roots `/srv/salt/` the Salt Minion can fetch them from the Salt Master automatically.
+Since the map files located at `/srv/salt/data` are placed within the Salt file roots `/srv/salt/` the Salt Minion can fetch them from the Salt Master automatically.
 Within the states the data file path is referenced as `data/` as seen in the first line of the example above because the Salt state's root directory is the Salt file roots.

 ## Conclusion